Book IV — The Marshal's Almanac

 The factions are detailed in the faction files.
 The thumbnail orientation:

-• Orvain Consortium — rails, scrip, ghost-rock mining.
+• Orvain Consortium — rails, Scrip, ghost-rock mining.
 The cause of the Rupture.
-The architects of “progress.”
+The architects of “progress at any price.”

 • Dust Vultures — nomadic raiders of the Scorchveil.
 Wind-skiffs.
-Forgotten how to be towns; remembered how to be free.
+They’ve forgotten how to be towns and remembered how to be free.

 Most campaigns hinge on the tensions between these five.
 Pick two who hate each other; the players are caught in the middle.
 Pick one who’s hiring; the players take the work.
 Pick one who’s hunting them; the players run.